Travelogue (The Human League album)

-Travelogue is the second full-length studio album released by British synthpop group The Human League, released in May 1980.
+Travelogue is the second full-length studio album released by British synth-pop group The Human League, released in May 1980.
 It was the last album with founding members Ian Craig Marsh and Martyn Ware, as they would leave to form Heaven 17 later that year.

 Background

-For Travelogue, the band worked with a new coproducer, Richard Manwaring, who went on to produce OMD's platinum-selling Architecture & Morality the following year.
+For Travelogue, the band worked with a new co-producer, Richard Manwaring, who in 1981 produced OMD's platinum-selling Architecture & Morality and Heaven 17's Penthouse and Pavement.

 "Tracks like 'The Black Hit of Space' are way ahead of their time," observed Martyn Ware.
 "Pumping the synths through massive distortion and overloading the desk.
 How prescient is that?
 The ethos of what we were doing was to kind of future-proof it all.
 We were envisaging people playing this music in ten or twenty years' time."